 Your business’s finance needs to go through a bank – the money you pay to suppliers, your employees’ salaries, and your income.
 All of it goes through financial institutions that, as intermediaries, take their cut of everything.
 The only thing we have a say in the choice of a bank, so most of us try to find an institution that will not rip us off.

 But with cryptocurrency, there is no mediator to take a percentage since no financial institution controls it.
 Imagine how much you will save if there weren’t any transaction fees!
 Naturally, you have to be mindful of your choice of wallet provider and do some research before creating an account, but the changes in your budget would soon be visible.

 Many who don’t know much about it think that since there is no financial institution controlling bitcoin, they are unsafe and a gamble.
 Some are afraid they might get lost and never reach the person or business they were intended for.

 However, this can’t be further from the truth.
 Each transaction lies on the back of advanced mathematical codes, which keep them impenetrable.
 The only potential problem is, as always, human error – if you don’t check your facts, you can make a mistake, but math can’t.
 Banks can get broken into and hacked, but blockchain simply can’t.

 The quick answer to the question from the title is – yes!
 Cryptocurrency is the future, and it is winning more ground day by day.
-All those who thought that it was a fad now know that this “fad” has been around for ten years now.
+All those who thought it was a fad now know that this “fad” has been around for ten years.
 Its development only serves to prove that you should get on the ride while it’s still developing so that you can be ready and have established mechanisms for when their usage becomes widespread.